Trip Date: Saturday, June 29 2019

 Photos: View Album

 After enjoying a nice supper break at our Tomahawk Pass bivy site, Joanna, Phil and I set off up the easy looking western slopes of Tomahawk Mountain.
 We were hoping for a nice evening ascent with the fading light.
 At this point in our day we were feeling the 31+ km of walking, 14km of biking and 2100m of height gain from our approach to Tomahawk Pass and ascent of Wapiti Mountain.

 The weather was gorgeous as we ascended easy alpine meadows and scree slopes to a false summit over the pass.
 The wind had died down substantially from earlier and the sun was still playing hide and seek on the brilliantly green meadows in the surrounding valleys and small ponds and tarns at the pass below.

 The ascent was easy and straightforward and within 1.5 hours of leaving our bivy at Tomahawk Pass we were at its namesake summit with stunning views in every direction in the dying light of a long summer day.
-As Joanna enjoyed her second summit wine of the day, I took photos of many familiar and unfamiliar surrounding peaks including unfamiliar east faces of well known summits such as Willingdon and a mean looking cloud covered Cataract Peak.
+I took photos of the many familiar and unfamiliar surrounding peaks including unfamiliar east faces of well known summits such as Willingdon and a mean looking cloud covered Cataract Peak.
 Closer summits such as Wapiti, Forbidden, Wellsite, Scalp, Tyrrell, Condor, Peters and Whelk stole the show.